July 20th 2020

-Thanks a milia - what you need to know about white bumps on your skin
+Thanks a milia - what you need to know about white bumps on your face

-They crop up around the eyes, nose and cheeks in particular and can be seriously stubborn to treat.
-Here are the ‘dos and don’ts’ of milia…
+They crop up mostly around the eyes, nose and cheeks and can be seriously stubborn to treat.
+Here are the ‘dos and don’ts’ of milia removal

-You may not be au fait with the term ‘milia’ but chances are you’ve had a few of those little under the skin bumps in your lifetime.
-Perhaps you weren’t aware of them (some 50 per cent of newborns have milia on their skin) or maybe they’re driving you nuts currently, but before you go on a skin picking spree (DO NOT), here’s exactly what’s up with those little white bumps, what you can do about them and why they’re rarely something to worry about.
+Chances are you’ve had a few of those little white bumps under the skin bumps on your face, which can crop up especially by the eye area.
+Perhaps you weren’t aware of them (some 50 per cent of newborns have milia) or maybe they’re driving you nuts currently.
+But before you go on a skin picking spree (DO NOT!), here’s exactly what’s up with those little white bumps, what you can do about milia and why they’re rarely something to worry about.

-“Milia are one to two millimetre white dermal cysts (fluid-filled sacs) that contain keratin and generally occur on skin on the face, especially on the cheeks and eyelids.
-Keratin is the protein that makes up the bulk of the top layer of skin, called the epidermis, so milia are essentially a build-up of keratin trapped under the surface of the skin.”
+“Milia are one to two millimetre white dermal cysts (fluid-filled sacs) that contain keratin and generally occur on the face, especially on the cheeks and eyelids.
+Keratin is the protein that makes up the bulk of the top layer of skin (the epidermis) so milia are essentially a build-up of keratin trapped under the surface of the skin.”

-‘Trapped’ sounds a bit alarmist, but let us reassure you that…
+"Trapped" sounds a bit alarming, but let us reassure you that…

 Milia aren’t dangerous

-Pam Marshall, clinical aesthetician and co-founder of Mortar & Milk, highlights that milia are “an aesthetic issue rather than a cause for concern - they aren’t indicative of anything else to worry about.”
-Dr Spierings emphasises that they’re “benign (non-cancerous) lesions and do not require treatment unless they are bothersome cosmetically.”
+Milia are an aesthetic issue rather than a cause for concern - they aren’t indicative of anything else to worry about, reassures Pam Marshall, clinical aesthetician and co-founder of Mortar & Milk.
+Dr Spierings emphasises that they’re benign and do not require treatment unless they are bothersome cosmetically.”

 Now that that’s off your mind, onto the why…